Legal Betting On Virtual Racing

 Because virtual races take place every few minutes, there is no opportunity for live betting.
 Once the software outputs the virtual race results on video, everything has already been decided by the random numeric data.

 Besides, live betting is all about staying in the game, right?
-Well, legal betting on virtual racing allows gamblers to take advantage of wagering opportunities 24 hours a day, 365 days a year, which is a pace that even the most live-betting-friendly real sports could never match.
+Well, legal betting on virtual racing at the best online sportsbook sites allows gamblers to take advantage of wagering opportunities 24 hours a day, 365 days a year, which is a pace that even the most live-betting-friendly real sports could never match.

 Mobile Virtual Racing Gambling Options